fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 pass it through some preprocessing steps such as tokenization, stemming, lemmatization, and stop-word removal.

-So, in this chapter, we will learn a little bit more about these preprocessing steps and how to extract features from the preprocessed text and convert them into vectors.
+So, in this lab, we will learn a little bit more about these preprocessing steps and how to extract features from the preprocessed text and convert them into vectors.
 We will also explore two popular methods for feature extraction (Bag of Words and Term Frequency-Inverse Document Frequency), as well as various methods for finding similarity between different texts.
-By the end of this chapter, you will have gained an in-depth understanding of how text data can be visualized.
+By the end of this lab, you will have gained an in-depth understanding of how text data can be visualized.